What do we mean by Contribution Margin and Operating Margin?

 Operating Margin = Operating Income over a particular period / Net Revenue x 100

-This financial parameter is the income a company generates from its core or base activities.
+This financial parameter is a company’s income from its core or base activities.
 It provides an understanding of how much revenue is left after covering its costs for goods sold and operating expenses, excluding interest and taxes.
-Net revenues are the total sales or revenues a company earns from its products and services, minus all sales returns, exchanges and discounts.
+Net revenues are the total sales or revenues a company earns from its products and services, minus all sales returns, exchanges, and discounts.
 Operating margin is a measure of a company’s efficiency and profitability.
-It also says how comfortably a company can meet its interest obligations on its total debt as well as its corporate tax liability.
+It also says how comfortably a company can meet its interest obligations on its total debt and corporate tax liability.

 What is the difference between Contribution Margin and Operating Margin?